How To Have Faith Even When Things Seem To Go "Wrong"

 This misplaced mental energy only seals in place situations we don't want.

-It becomes a self-perpetuating cycle, because by sending out the thought-emotion vibration of regret, guilty, anxiety, fear, etc. . .
+It becomes a self-perpetuating cycle, because by sending out the thought-emotion vibration of regret, guilt, anxiety, fear, etc. . .

 (And yes - as a living, breathing, pulsating pattern of energy co-existing in a universe made up entirely of energy, you DO send out "thought-emotion vibrations". . .)

-. . . you simply bring into your life more experiences that will produce regret, guilt, anxiety, fear, etc.
+. . . you simply draw into your life more experiences that will produce regret, guilt, anxiety, fear, etc.

 And then, you feel like you've "proved" something along the lines of: